Maris27/-Project-Analysis-the-U.s-Super-store./README.md

 4.Average profit per region for (4) four years

-5.Total number of sales recorded for the previous years
+5.Total number of sales recorded in the previous years

 6. Profit per quarter for the previous years to ascertain profit peak